Helping to clean up Newham’s air: Anti-Idling

 Air quality is a measure of how clean or how polluted the air is.
 Air is made up of good gases like oxygen that we need to breathe, bad gases like nitrogen dioxide and tiny particles like dust can affect our health.

-Online Air Quality and Anti-Idling Workshop for Primary School Students in Newham
+Online Air Quality and Anti-Idling Workshop for School Students in Newham

 Due to Covid-19 and strict safety measures around social distancing, we are no longer able to deliver face-to-face workshops.
-Instead, we are looking for schools and teachers who would be interested in downloading our presentation to deliver Air Quality workshops to KS1 – KS6.
+Instead, we are looking for schools and teachers who would be interested in downloading our presentation to provide Air Quality workshops.

-View the presentation on delivering air quality workshops (Powerpoint presentation).
+View the presentation on delivering air quality workshops for secondary school students (Powerpoint presentation)

-You can either deliver it over the internet (live), pre-record and post it on YouTube or share with your students as a file.
+You can either deliver it in class, over the internet (live), pre-record and post it on YouTube or share with your students as a file.

 This online resource builds on Newham’s commitment to tackling idling as part of the Mayor of London’s Idling Action project.
 Newham is partnering with 30 other London Local Authorities as part of a Mayor of London supported behaviour change campaign – Idling Action - which is helping to reduce localised air pollution caused by motorists leaving their engines running when parked.